We’re a step along the way.....a place to reflect, think, listen, question, learn, and discover

 Contemplative Practices have been around a very long time and are understood to be many things....so we say YES!
 If time in silence and nature is what is meaningful today, or an hour of mindful dance is awe inspiring, maybe meditation or prayer?
 One of the great parts of an engaged identity is discovering other ways of practicing listening, patience and respect (lpr) you might not have tried.
 We're collaborating to cultivate curiosity and attention....to details, ideas, needs and interests.
 We’re creating engaged identities that use lpr as a foundation for transformation of conflict, of relationships...of you.

 Leaders, organizations, and communities are increasingly working with greater diversity.
 How do we cultivate the ability to collaborate with this diversity?
 The Engaged Identity workshop invites participants to look at how listening, patience, and respect can provide a foundation for expanding their own identity and worldview.
-Trainings are offered in lengths ranging from one day to one week. thecontactproject works with individuals, communities and organizations to provide customized workshops that address our partners needs.
+Trainings are offered in lengths ranging from three days to three weeks. thecontactproject works with individuals, communities and organizations to provide customized workshops that address our partners needs.